hfoffani/pddl-lib/README.md

 ### How do I get set up? ###

-There are two ways to use this project.
+# Prerequisites

+* Install ANTLR version 4.
+    I used `brew install antlr4` (a Mac).
+Your mileage may vary depending on your environment.
+* Install Python 3.
+    For this I also used brew.
+* Install antlr4 runtime.
     `pip install antlr4-python3-runtime`

-* Configuration
+# Building

-* Dependencies
+* Checkout the repository.
-* Database configuration
-* How to run tests
+* Edit the Makefile to configure PATHs.
-* Deployment instructions
+* Run `make`

+# Running a program.

+The file `demo.py` shows how to use this library.

 ### Things to do ###

-* This README.
 * Copyrights.
 * API description.
 * AI Plan jargon.
 * Demo program.

+### Known bugs ###

+* The library expands the variables (ground them) using a cartesian product of the domains of each variable.
+    It should consider only the ones /admissible/ for a given state.

+### Future development ###

-* Tests.
+* More tests
-* PIP package.
+* Publish the Python library as a PIP package.
 * C# version.
-* NuGet package.
+* Publish the .NET library as a NuGet package.
 * Java version.
-* Java Central Repository.
+* Publish the Java library in the Java Central Repository.

 ### Contribution guidelines ###